bbc/flashheart/README.md

 ### Errors

 Unlike `request`, any response with a status code greater than or equal to `400` results in an error.
 There's no need to manually check the status code of the response.
-The status code is exposed as `err.statusCode` on the returned error object, and the body (if one exists) is set as `err.body`.
+The status code is exposed as `err.statusCode` on the returned error object, and the body (if one exists) is assigned to `err.body`.

 ### Timeout

-The client has a default timeout of _2000 milliseconds_.
-You can override this when creating a client by setting the `timeout` property in the client options or configuring your own request instance (see [Advanced configuration](#advanced-confiugration))
+The client has a default timeout of _2 seconds_.
+You can override this when creating a client by setting the `timeout` property.

 ```js
 var client = require('flashheart').createClient({